Ghana - GH - GHA - GHA - Africa

 Executive branch

-chief of state: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017); Vice President Mahamudu BAWUMIA (since 7 January 2017); the president is both chief of state and head of government
+chief of state: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)

-head of government: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017); Vice President Mahamudu BAWUMIA (since 7 January 2017)
+head of government: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)

 cabinet: Council of Ministers; nominated by the president, approved by Parliament

-elections/appointments: president and vice president directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 7 December 2020 (next to be held on 7 December 2024)
+elections/appointments: president and vice president directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 7 December 2024 (next to be held on 7 December 2028); the president is both chief of state and head of government

 Flag description